-A low RDSon gives low static dissipation, but gate charge and cost increases.
-Take into account, that a good part of the power dissipation results from the switching events in a chopped drive system.
-Further, to allow a current measurement, the RDSon should be in a range, that the voltage drop can be used for measurement.
+A low R{DSON} gives low static dissipation, but gate charge and cost increases.
+Take into account that a good part of the power dissipation results from the switching events in a chopped drive system.
+Further, to allow a current measurement, the R{DSON} should be in a range, that the voltage drop can be used for measurement.
 A voltage drop of 50mV or higher at nominal motor current is a good target.

-• Gate charge and switching speed:
+• Gate charge Q_G and switching speed:

+The switching speed of the TMC603 application depends on the gate charge and the gate drive current setting.
 The switching speed should be compared to the required chopper frequency.
 Choose the chopper frequency low to reduce dynamic losses.
 When the application does not require slow, EMV optimized switching slopes, choose a low gate charge transistor to reduce dynamic losses.

-Gate threshold voltage:
+• Gate threshold voltage V{GS(TH)}: